BurlingtonCodeAcademy/webdev-prework/02_arithmetic.md

 ###### Subtraction

-The **subtraction** symbol `-` when placed between two numbers represents the subtraction of one number on the left  from the number on the right.
+The **subtraction** symbol `-` when placed between two numbers represents the subtraction of one number on the right from the number on the left.
 The most common usage of the `-` symbol is to subtract two numbers, resulting in the difference between the numbers

 ###### Multiplication